Austin Police Department adds 33 new officers

 Chacon said that means that the 147th cadet class was a tight-knit group.

-“We've had some ceremonies that have gone really long because we've had over 100 in here before,” said Chacon.
+“We've had some ceremonies that have gone really long because we've had over 100 in here before,” Chacon said.
 “But what it does is it allows that class, being a smaller class, to be a little bit more cohesive.
 They become more even more of a team, almost a family, as they're going through the academy.”

 Earlier in the week, the group participated in the “Chief’s Run” tradition in Downtown Austin.
 The 33 cadets joined Assistant Police Chief James Mason and other assistant chiefs for a run around downtown to focus on unity within the community and department.
 The run began at the south end of the Congress Avenue bridge and ended at the Texas Capitol's Peace Officers Memorial.